 The rootstock itself can also serve other useful purposes.
 It may influence the form of a plant.
 Weeping cherry growing on its own roots merely creeps along the ground; grafting it high on an upright trunk of a non-weeping cherry rootstock will bring the weeping head high off the ground.
 A rootstock might influence the eventual size of a plant, as attested to by my 10-year-old ‘Liberty’ apple tree, topping out at 8 feet high thanks to the M27 dwarfing rootstock onto which it’s grafted.
 Some rootstocks promote quicker bearing, or tolerance to soils that are too wet, too dry, too salty, or nematode-infested.

-Beyond using a small rootstock to make a new tree, grafting can be used to makeover an existing tree — as when I cut back pear trees.
+Beyond using a small rootstock to make a new tree, another reason for why we graft trees is to makeover an existing tree — as when I cut back pear trees.
 Topworking can change a white-flowered dogwood into one with pink flowers, or can create a multicolored flowering tree.
 Or, it can spawn a fruit tree bearing more than one type of fruit, either for more varieties or for cross-pollination without the need to plant another tree.

 Plants in the same species are almost always compatible: apple grafts readily onto apple, pear onto pear, sugar maple onto sugar maple, etc. Grafts are sometimes successful between different species within the same genus — so paperbark maple (Acer griseum) can be grafted onto sugar maple (Acer saccharum) stock.
-Plum and peach (both species of Prunus) are close enough kin to graft together, as are pear and quince (close kin even though different genera, Pyrus and Cydonia respectively).
+Plum and peach (both species of Prunus) are close enough kin to graft together, as are pear and quince (close kin even though different genera, Pyrus and Cydonia respectively), so you can get trees that grow multiple fruits.
 Never apple and maple, though, nor apple and pear.

 Intimate contact must be maintained between the cambiums — the green growth layer located just beneath the bark — of stock and scion.
 When brought near each other, cells of the stock and scion in this region divide and — if kept immobile by being bound with string, tape, grafting rubbers, or Parafilm — they knit together to establish vascular connections.